MOA 183 - Medical Billing and Coding » Fall 2020 » Final Exam

 The Health Insurance Portability and Accountability Act (HIPAA) supports the:

-A. increased use of nonstandard CPT codes.
+A. use of local codes.

 B. elimination of local, temporary codes.

-C. increased use of temporary codes for emerging technology.
+D. increased use of temporary codes for emerging technology.

 Question #7